urwork/ack.vim/README.md

 endif
 ```

-Since Ack is quite portable you might check a copy of it into your dotfiles
+Since AG is quite portable you might check a copy of it into your dotfiles
 repository in `~/bin` so you'll nearly always have it available.

 #### What's the difference from ag.vim?